Skip to content

 Operations

 Isavia ohf. is responsible for the development and operation of Keflavík Airport.
-Its subsidiaries, Isavia ANS ehf. operate air navigation services in one of the world's largest air traffic control areas and Isavia Regional Airports ehf., that operate robust network of domestic airports in Iceland.
+Its subsidiaries, Avians operate air navigation services in one of the world's largest air traffic control areas and Isavia Regional Airports ehf., that operate robust network of domestic airports in Iceland.

 Executives